Muditsingal044/real-time-Papaya-detection-web-app1/README.md

 ## Built With

 - [ONNXRuntime](https://onnxruntime.ai/) - An open-source project for running inferences using pre-trained models in a variety of formats.
-- [YOLOv10](https://github.com/THU-MIG/yolov10) - An Object detection model which is used in this project.
+- [YOLOv10](https://github.com/THU-MIG/yolov10) - An Papaya detection model which is used in this project.
-- [YOLOv9](https://github.com/WongKinYiu/yolov9) - An Object detection model which is used in this project.
+- [YOLOv9](https://github.com/WongKinYiu/yolov9) - An Papaya detection model which is used in this project.
-- [YOLOv8](https://github.com/WongKinYiu/yolov8) - An Object detection model which is used in this project.
+- [YOLOv8](https://github.com/WongKinYiu/yolov8) - An Papaya detection model which is used in this project.
 - [Next.js](https://nextjs.org/) - A JavaScript framework for building server-rendered React applications.
 - [PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) - A progressive web app that can be installed on a user's device and run offline, providing a native-like experience.